Turn the speed blue

 git push --set-upstream origin master

-6. Run your fork on device in your car!
+6. Run your fork on your comma device

 installer.comma.ai/<your-github-username>/master